 ● Don't wear loose clothing that can get caught in equipment

 We tend to think we're always safe on flat ground, but the thousands of injuries each year tell us otherwise.

-About 9.2 million people were treated in emergency rooms for fall-related injuries in 2016.
+More than 6.9 million people were treated in emergency rooms for fall-related injuries in 2021.
 A fall can end in death or disability in a split second, but with a few simple precautions, you'll be sure stay safe at home and at work.